DerwenAI/ERKG/article/draft.md

 Boom!
 There are more than 100,000 records represented as nodes in Neo4j.
+However, these nodes have no connections.
-However, there are no links between these nodes, and clearly there was overlap among business names and addresses.
+Clearly there was overlap among the business names and addresses, but we don’t have any of them resolved as entities yet.
-We'll fix that next, then see how this data starts becoming a graph.
+We’ll fix that next, then see how this data starts becoming a graph.

 Note that the Neo4j node for each loaded record has: